google-site-verification=GRlg2Z09jcjDt_dA5-GznwgVZpBXd8eTWxuTKhWXJW4

 • Closed his story cleanly

-After 23 years, 17 world titles, and millions of global fans, Cena departs not as a fading icon — but as a standard of excellence.
+After 23 years, 17 world titles, and millions of fans, John Cena departs not as a fading icon—but as a standard of excellence.

 John Cena didn’t just end an era.
 He defined one.